 Global inequality (and its discontents)

 Global health—and the uneven global burden of health more generally—is a good example of the fact that inequality concerns much more than income distribution alone.
 But uncovering this larger picture requires more attentive histories of the making of global inequality than can be obtained when our focus at the international level is constrained by a debate about the relative merits and demerits of globalization on the one hand and the successes and failures of international development on the other.
-A few lone voices have long beaten this path.16 But it is an area that is only now just beginning to properly come of age in the work of a younger generation of political scientists, historians, and geographers.17
+A few lone voices have long beaten this path.16 One thinks, for example, of the work of Robert Wade for many years at the LSE, or of the UNRISD in Geneva and UNU-WIDER in Helsinki.
+But it is an area that is only now just beginning to properly come of age in the work of a younger generation of political scientists, historians, and geographers.17 For example, see the results of The Road to Global Inequality, 1945-Present Day: New Historical Perspectives conference or the recent Humanity special issue “Toward a History of the New International Economic Order”

 In part Myrdal had simply come to believe that the consolidation of the Western welfare state had itself become the greatest barrier to international solidarity.
 But above all he now recognized the full scale of the entanglements of geopolitics and international hegemony (specifically the role of the United States) in matters of international economy.
 And so he felt, accordingly, that the better part of valor increasingly lay with trying to coax the United States into a more benign hegemonic mode: promoting peace not war in Vietnam, leading the way in matters of “international compassion and solidarity,” and championing the “development and welfare of the poor countries.”